Status and Distribution

 A. lineatella was first found in the British Isles as a larval adventive in imported fruit in 1957 and it has continued as such on an occasional basis since then.
 It has only once been confirmed in the wild (to MV light), in Dorset in 2003 but the origin of this moth cannot, with certainty be attributed to migration.

 Until early in 2017, Anarsia lineatella was considered to have established itself as a very local resident in parts of southern and south-east England.
 Based on data received so far, all but one of these records, where specimens or good photos have been available for examination, are referable to Anarsia innoxiella, a newly identified species in 2017.

-To establish the true status of both A. lineatella and A. innoxiella in Britain, a good quality photograph or specimen (of previously caught or new specimens) should be made available to your County Moth Recorder.
+To assist with establishing whether A. lineatella is solely an adventive in Britain, a good quality photograph or specimen (of previously caught and new specimens) should be made available to your County Moth Recorder.